-Comment # Da ate Received Name Category Subcategories Text 8 1/10/2024 Jason Raydient Reclassification Hi my name is Jason and I use the port gamble property for hiking and mountain biking.
-I'm writing to express my concern with the re-zoning plans for the bond road area.
-Bond road traffic is already bad.
-Without a significant improvement to the road system, the traffic issues will grow exponentially and become a public safety issue.
-Please don't allow the re-zoning of this area.
-Instead I would encourage the developers to pursue a different area that could handle the significant increase in traffic.
-Also, the YMCA in Silverdale is successful because it is very close (within walking distance) of the middle and high schools, allowing students to benefit from the after school activities.
-The current location is in the middle of nowhere as far as students would be concerned.
-This seems like a not well thought out plan.
+Comment # Date Received Name Category Subcategories Text 5 3 1/10/2024 Jason Land Use Reclass (Site Specific) Raydient Reclassification Hi my name is Jason and I use the port gamble property for hiking and mountain biking.
+I'm writing to express my concern wit already bad.
+Without a significant improvement to the road system, the traffic issues will grow exponentially and become a p I would encourage the developers to pursue a different area that could handle the significant increase in traffic.
+Also, the YM distance) of the middle and high schools, allowing students to benefit from the after school activities.
+The current location is seems like a not well thought out plan.
 Again, please don't allow the re-zoning, it will be a monumental failure.
 A couple questions about housing zoning and what is changing between 2016 and 2024 Comp Plans.
-I see the map of changes + Kingston, Silverdale and Central Kitsap Growth Centers.
-What I don't see is virtually any zoning changes to permit increased density, virtually anywhere else in the UGAs.
-Did the county consider: adopting HB 1110 'Missing Middle Housing' rules in UGAs (allow ADUs and/or duplexes or 4-plexes on existing SFH zoned land?
-One could walk to ferries from parts of E Brem UGA, or walk to the Shipyard from Navy Yard City UGA -why not upzone those areas?
-The CK Growth Center seems small, why not extend high density housing zones northward up Wheaton Way, which has frequent bus service, so apt development can occur near transit?
-Southworth seems like a great place for mixed use housing (maybe an apt over a grocery store) for people to make car-free commutes to Vashon or Fauntleroy.
-The goals you set out are good, but I just don't see the urgency in the zoning, if transit-oriented, carbon reduction, rural protection is the goal.
-Seems like the county should create more places where developers can build, focused nearest transit and the cities.
-9 1/11/2024 Travis Merrigan DDR Housing Commissioner: I am writing to vigorously protest the proposed rezoning of Bond Road to allow for a high-density housing development.
-I own a Rural-Residential zoned property in North Kitsap and cannot make even minor grading changes without the county's intervention or stop-work orders.
-So how is it possible to ramrod such a cursory and ill-intended change?
-Clearly someone is benefiting from this malfeasance, and if it moves forward, I intend to organize and publish an investigation into those benefactors, as well as oppose your reelection as a commissioner.
+I see the map of changes see is virtually any zoning changes to permit increased density, virtually anywhere else in the UGAs.
+Did the county consider: adopting HB 1110 'Missing Middle Housing' rules in UGAs (allow ADUs and/or duplexes or 4-plexes on existing SFH zoned la Shipyard from Navy Yard City UGA -why not upzone those areas?
+The CK Growth Center seems small, why not extend high density housing zones northward up Wheaton Way, which has fre Southworth seems like a great place for mixed use housing (maybe an apt over a grocery store) for people to make car-free The goals you set out are good, but I just don't see the urgency in the zoning, if transit-oriented, carbon reduction, rural protection where developers can build, focused nearest transit and the cities. c.
+1/11/2024 Travis Merrigan DDR Housing Commissioner: I am writing to vigorously protest the proposed rezoning of Bond Road to allow for a high-density housing development.
+I own a Rural-Residential zoned property in North Kitsap and cannot make even minor grading changes without the county's i cursory and ill-intended change?
+Clearly someone is benefiting from this malfeasance, and if it moves forward, I intend to organize and publish an investigation commissioner.
 My voice represents many who may not be speaking out now.
-But there will be a groundswell and action on another order of magnitude if this rezoning occurs.
-The propaganda campaign about the recreational facility in the media, with no mention of the development, is clearly just a trojan horse to spearhead this horrendous proposal.
-I vehemently urge you to oppose this rezoning, and to help preserve the semi-rural and spacious character of Kitsap, for all of us now, and for future generations.
-Attentively awaiting your decision, Douglas Campbell Douglas 1 10 1/11/2024 Campbell (Site Specific) Reclassification
+But there will be a groundswell and action on an The propaganda campaign about the recreational facility in the media, with no mention of the development, is clearly just a t I vehemently urge you to oppose this rezoning, and to help preserve the semi-rural and spacious character of Kitsap, for all of Attentively awaiting your decision, Douglas Campbell 10 Douglas 1/11/2024 Campbell Land Use Reclass (Site Specific) Raydient Reclassification with the re-zoning plans for the bond road area.
+Bond road traffic is public safety issue.
+Please don't allow the re-zoning of this area.
+Instead MCA in Silverdale is successful because it is very close (within walking is in the middle of nowhere as far as students would be concerned.
+This ges + Kingston, Silverdale and Central Kitsap Growth Centers.What I don't frequent bus service, so apt development can occur near transit? ee commutes to Vashon or Fauntleroy.